-WATERLOO - Today, Lutherwood’s Children’s Mental Health Centre welcomed nine staff from two new children’s mental health residential centres in Newfoundland and Labrador for a three-day experiential training opportunity.
+WATERLOO - Today, Lutherwood’s Children’s Mental Health Centre welcomed nine staff from two new children’s mental health live-in centres in Newfoundland and Labrador for a three-day experiential training opportunity.
 These centres will be operated by Eastern Health and Central Health; two Regional Health Authorities in the province.

-The Government of Newfoundland and Labrador will be opening two residential mental health treatment centres for youth: one centre focused on addictions (Central) and the other on mental health (Eastern).
-As these are the first of their kind in the province, their government is sending managers, clinicians, youth workers, a nurse practitioner and an administrator from both facilities to Lutherwood to experience day-to-day, hands-on operations of residential and day treatment programs.
+The Government of Newfoundland and Labrador will be opening two live-in mental health treatment centres for youth: one centre focused on addictions (Central) and the other on mental health (Eastern).
+As these are the first of their kind in the province, their government is sending managers, clinicians, youth workers, a nurse practitioner and an administrator from both facilities to Lutherwood to experience day-to-day, hands-on operations of live-in and day treatment programs.
 At a later date, staff from Lutherwood will visit both facilities in Newfoundland and Labrador to mentor and offer further training and support.